JochenFM/Milestone_2/README.md

 * [AmiResponsiveDesign](http://ami.responsivedesign.is) to test responsive design on various devices.

-* Portrait images were sourced from wikipedia.

-* Bell curve on back of the cards was purchased from [TheNounProject](https://thenounproject.com/).
+*  Mute/unmute and play/pause icons, as well as bell curve on back of the cards was purchased from [TheNounProject](https://thenounproject.com/).

-* All sounds were acquired from this [repository](http://dight310.byu.edu/media/audio/FreeLoops.com/2/) and from [freesound](https://freesound.org/home/).

 ## 5. Testing